 'The Matthew of Bristol and the financiers of John Cabot's 1497 voyage to North America', English Historical Review, 121 (2006).
 An Abstract, HTML version and PDF copy are all freely available from the journal.

-Evan Jones and Margaret Condon have published a number of annotated document transcriptions through the Bristol Repository for Scholarly Eprints (ROSE), some of which include photographs of the original documents and / or lengthy introductions.
+The Project has published a number of annotated document transcriptions through the University of Bristol's electronic repository (formerly ROSE, now PURE), some of which include photographs of the original documents and / or lengthy introductions.
 These are permanently-available sources for use by students and researchers.

 Dr Jones has posted a number of short web-articles, one MA dissertation and some out-of-print publications that relate to the Bristol voyages of this period.
 While these are intended to be of use to students / researchers, the permanence of these items is not guaranteed and the articles themselves may be revised over time.